What is Alcohol Use Disorder? What are effective Alcoholism Treatment Programs?

 - Have tried to cut back on your drinking but couldn’t

-Your doctor may also use a questionnaire to assess alcohol use disorder to help diagnose your condition.
-Typically, a diagnosis of alcohol use disorder doesn’t require any other type of diagnostic test.
-There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease.
-Alcohol use disorder can cause serious and lasting damage to your liver.
+Your doctor may also use a questionnaire to assess alcohol treatment requirements and to help diagnose the extent of your condition.
+Typically, a diagnosis of alcohol use disorder or AUD doesn’t require any other type of diagnostic test.
+There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease or alcoholic cirrhosis.
+AUD can cause serious and lasting damage to your liver.
 Your liver is responsible for removing toxins from your blood.
 When you drink too much, your liver has a harder time filtering the alcohol and other toxins from your bloodstream.
-This can lead to liver disease and other complications.
+This can lead to alcoholic liver diseases and other complications.